Is Texas a low-cost state for relocation?

 More caution is needed for buyers stretching into Austin or premium suburbs, for households that want walkable urban living, and for movers who underestimate recurring property-tax costs.
 Texas can be a lower-cost move, a lateral move, or a more expensive move depending on where the move lands.

-Statewide coverage for Texas is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Texas helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 Texas can be a lower-cost relocation option than many coastal states, but the state is not uniformly cheap across all metros.